-14.1 Table Games Drop Box / Financial Instrument Storage Component Keys.
+14.2 Table Games Drop Box / Financial Instrument Storage Component Keys.

-- A. Tier A gaming operations shall be exempt from compliance with this Section 14.1 if the CNGC, or the gaming operation as approved by the CNGC, establishes and the gaming operation complies with procedures that maintain adequate key control and restricts access to the keys. - B. Procedures shall be developed and implemented to insure that unauthorized access to empty table game drop boxes/financial instrument storage components shall not occur from the time the boxes leave the storage racks until they are placed on the tables. - C. The involvement of at least two persons independent of the cage department shall be required to access stored empty table game drop boxes/financial instrument storage components. - D. The release keys shall be separately keyed from the contents keys. - E. For Tier A and B operations, at least two count team members are required to be present at the time count room and other count keys are issued for the count. - F. For Tier C operations, at least three (two for table game drop box/financial instrument storage component keys in operations with three tables or fewer) count team members are required to be present at the time count room and other count keys are issued for the count. - G. All duplicate keys shall be maintained in a manner that provides the same degree of control as is required for the original keys.
-Records shall be maintained for each key duplicated that indicate the number of keys made and destroyed. - H. Logs shall be maintained by the custodian of sensitive keys to document authorization of personnel accessing keys.
+- A. Tier A gaming operations shall be exempt from compliance with this Section 14.1 if the CNGC, or the gaming operation as approved by the CNGC, establishes and the gaming operation complies with procedures that maintain adequate key control and restricts access to the keys. - B. Procedures shall be developed and implemented to ensure that unauthorized access to empty table game drop boxes/financial instrument storage components shall not occur from the time the boxes leave the storage racks until they are placed on the tables.

+- C. For Tier A and B operations, at least two drop team agents are required to be present to access and return keys.
+For Tier C operations, at least three drop team agents are required to be present to access and return keys. - D. For Tier A and B operations, at least two count team members are required to be present at the time count room and other count keys are issued for the count. - E. For Tier C operations, at least three (two for table game drop box/financial instrument storage component keys in operations with three tables or fewer) count team members are required to be present at the time count room and other count keys are issued for the count. - F. All duplicate keys shall be maintained in a manner that provides the same degree of control as is required for the original keys. - G. Logs shall be maintained by the custodian of sensitive keys to document authorization of personnel accessing keys.

-14.2 Table game drop box / financial instrument storage component release keys.
+14.3 Table game drop box / financial instrument storage component release keys.

-- A. Tier A gaming operations shall be exempt from compliance with this Section 14.2 if the CNGC, or the gaming operation as approved by the CNGC, establishes and the gaming operation complies with procedures that maintain adequate key control and restricts access to the keys. - B. The table game drop box/financial instrument storage component release keys shall be maintained by a department independent of the pit department. - C. Only the person(s) authorized to remove table game drop box/financial instrument storage components from the tables shall be allowed access to the table game drop box/financial instrument storage component release keys; however, the count team members may have access to the release keys during the soft count in order to reset the table game drop boxes/financial instrument storage components.

-- D. Persons authorized to remove the table game drop boxes/financial instrument storage components shall be precluded from having simultaneous access to the table game drop box/financial instrument storage component contents keys and release keys. - E. For situations requiring access to a table game drop box/financial instrument storage component at a time other than the scheduled drop, the date, time, and signature of employee signing out/in the release key must be documented.
+- A. Tier A gaming operations shall be exempt from compliance with this Section 14.23 if the CNGC, or the gaming operation as approved by the CNGC, establishes and the gaming operation complies with procedures that maintain adequate key control and restricts access to the keys. - B. Only the person(s) authorized to remove table game drop box/financial instrument storage components from the tables shall be allowed access to the table game drop box/financial instrument storage component release keys; however, the count team members may have access to the release keys during the soft count in order to reset the table game drop boxes/financial instrument storage components. - C. Persons authorized to remove the table game drop boxes/financial instrument storage components shall be precluded from having simultaneous access to the table game drop box/financial instrument storage component contents keys and release keys. - D. For situations requiring access to a table game drop box/financial instrument storage component at a time other than the scheduled drop, the date, time, and signature of employee signing out/in the release key must be documented.

-14.3 Gaming Systems Keys.
+14.4 Gaming Systems Keys.

-- A. For the installation of new gaming systems, standards set forth in Section 7.4 Gaming Systems Machines of this document shall apply to this part. - B. Gaming machine coin drop cabinet keys, including duplicates, shall be maintained by a department independent of the gaming machine department. - C. The physical custody of the keys needed to access gaming machine coin drop cabinets, including duplicates, shall require the involvement of two persons, one of whom is independent of the gaming machine department. - D. Two employees (separate from key custodian) shall be required to accompany such keys while checked out and observe each time gaming machine drop cabinets are accessed, unless, in Tiers B and C gaming operations, surveillance is notified each time keys are checked out and surveillance observes the person throughout the period the keys are checked out.
+A. For the installation of new gaming systems, standards set forth in Section 7.4 Gaming Systems Installation of this document shall apply to this part.

+- B. The physical custody of the keys needed to access gaming machine coin drop cabinets, including duplicates, shall require the involvement of two persons, one of whom is independent of the gaming machine department. - C. Two employees (separate from key custodian) shall be required to accompany such keys while checked out and observe each time gaming machine drop cabinets are accessed, unless, in Tiers B and C gaming operations, surveillance is notified each time keys are checked out and surveillance observes the person throughout the period the keys are checked out.

-14.4 Financial Instrument Storage Component Release Key Controls.
+14.5 Financial Instrument Storage Component Release Key Controls.